moj-analytical-services/splink/README.md

 [![Downloads](https://static.pepy.tech/badge/splink/month)](https://pepy.tech/project/splink)
 [![Documentation](https://img.shields.io/badge/API-documentation-blue)](https://moj-analytical-services.github.io/splink/)

-> [!IMPORTANT]
-> Development has begun on Splink 4 on the `splink4_dev` branch.
-Splink 3 is in maintenance mode and we are no longer accepting new features.
-We welcome contributions to Splink 4.
-Read more on our latest [blog](https://moj-analytical-services.github.io/splink/blog/2024/03/19/splink4.html).

 # Fast, accurate and scalable probabilistic data linkage

 Splink is a Python package for probabilistic record linkage (entity resolution) that allows you to deduplicate and link records from datasets that lack unique identifiers.